 Task Forces: Task Forces may be established by the Board of Directors to focus on priority projects and initiatives.
 Appointments are time limited and the Task Forces will have regular virtual meeting.

-Advisory Groups: Advisory groups are established based on strategic priorities of the organization.
+Advisory Groups: Advisory Groups may also be established based on the priorities of AACN.
 Appointments are typically 1-2 years, and the groups meet virtually.

-For more information on any of the opportunities described above, please contact Jennifer Ahearn at (202) 463-6930, ext.
-228 or email@example.com.
+For more information on any of the opportunities described above, please contact Gene Throwe at (202) 463-6930, ext.
+237 or firstname.lastname@example.org.